The Western Australian Charity Orchestra was founded to provide Western Australian musicians with more opportunities to change lives through music.

 Despite many enthusiastic volunteers, the project was put on hold following the February 2009 performance as Sam served as a full-time missionary in Auckland New Zealand for his faith from 2010-2012.

 After returning to Australia and continuing his music studies at university, many old WACO participants expressed their enthusiasm for the WACO concerts to start up again.
 The annual concert project began again and the orchestra and choir performed in the then brand-new Churchlands Concert Hall in February 2013, 2014, 2015 and 2016.
-WACO fundraised for various charities including Legacy, Youth Focus, The Esther Foundation, CanTeen, DreamFit, Redkite and Guide Dogs WA.
-From 2008-2016, WACO raised in excess of
+WACO fundraised for various charities including Legacy, Youth Focus, CanTeen, DreamFit, Redkite and Guide Dogs WA.
+From 2008-2016, WACO raised in excess of $100,000 for charity.

 In December 2015 Sam experienced a personal tragedy through the accidental death of his 21-month old son, River.
 The event caused Sam to re-evaluate his future plans, and after much thought he decided that WACO needed to become a focus of his life, and much more than an annual event.